-- a.
-The Office of Community Standards and Student Conduct shall send the alleged student a letter via email and mail (if currently living on campus) informing the student of a scheduled investigation meeting to obtain additional information.
-The Office of Community Standards and Student Conduct staff member or their designee ("Fact Finder") shall meet with the alleged student, who may submit documents or other information in support of their explanation.
+a.
+The Office of Community Standards and Student Conduct shall send the alleged student via email and mail informing the student of a scheduled investigation meeting to obtain additional information.
+The Office of Community Standards and Student Conduct staff member or their

+- designee ("Fact Finder") shall meet with the alleged student, who may submit documents or other information in support of their explanation.
 An adviser or supporter who is not an attorney may accompany the student and act in an advisory capacity.
 The student may also provide names of relevant witnesses.
 The Fact Finder will thereafter conduct an investigation, which may include gathering additional information, conduct other interviews, and consider any other relevant information.
 The rules of evidence that are applicable in civil or criminal cases are not applicable to this process and the standard of proof shall be preponderance of the evidence (that is, whether there is a good faith belief that it is more likely than not that the conduct occurred). - b.
-The Fact Finder shall, at the conclusion of the investigation, inform the alleged student and the complainant (if applicable) of the determination in writing via email and mail (if currently living on campus).
-Such notice shall contain the findings and the sanction(s) to be imposed (if applicable).
+The Fact Finder shall, at the conclusion of the investigation, inform the alleged student and the complainant (if applicable) of the determination in writing via email and mail.
+Such notice shall contain a brief statement of the factual findings and the sanction to be imposed.
 The investigation and issuance of findings should not exceed thirty (30) days except where a reasonable delay is justified by the College for various reasons, including delay in gathering the facts.
 Notice of any delay shall be provided to the alleged and complaint (if applicable).